 If the person who is required to self-isolate is a child or dependant adult who cannot isolate on their own, a carer will need to pair with them to isolate away from other people, including other householders, for the duration of the self-isolation period.

-There are a number of scenarios where you may have to self-isolate.
-These include, but are not limited to:
+Due to current circumstances, there are a number of scenarios where you may need to self-isolate.
+These are detailed below in the 'Self-Isolation Scenarios' section.

 For more information on local testing, please visit: https://covid19.gov.gg/guidance/local-testing